tanviagwl98/Food-Order-App/Assignments/Chapter-8.md

 ### Why cannot async be used before useEffect and used before componentDidMount?
 Because React’s useEffect hook expects a cleanup function returned from it which is called when the component unmounts.
 Using an async function here will cause a bug as the cleanup function will never get called.

+The issue here is that the first argument of useEffect is supposed to be a function that returns either nothing (undefined) or a function (to clean up side effects).
+But an async function returns a Promise, which can't be called as a function!
+It's simply not what the useEffect hook expects for its first argument.

 While in case of Class Components, unmounting happens in other function "componentWillUnmount".

 ### How to create Nested Routes using react-router-dom configuration?